cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 ## Creating the log appender

 Our Spring Boot applications make use the `spring-boot-starter-web` artifact, which depends on Logback as logging system by default.
-The logging configurations will be defined in the `logback-spring.xml` file, under the `resources` folder.
+The logging configurations are defined in the `logback-spring.xml` file, under the `resources` folder.

-To be easily processed by Elastic Stack, our applications will produce logs in JSON, where each logging event is a JSON object.
-To accomplish it, let's use [Logstash Logback Encoder][logstash-logback-encoder], which provides Logback encoders, layouts, and appenders to log in JSON.
+To be easily processed by Elastic Stack, our applications produce logs in JSON, where each logging event is a JSON object.
+To accomplish it, the applications use the [Logstash Logback Encoder][logstash-logback-encoder], which provides Logback encoders, layouts, and appenders to log in JSON.
 It was originally written to support output in Logstash's JSON format, but has evolved into a highly-configurable, general-purpose, structured logging mechanism for JSON and other Jackson dataformats.
 The structure of the output, and the data it contains, is fully configurable.

-Instead of managing log files directly, we'll log to the console using the `ConsoleAppender`.
+Instead of managing log files directly, the applications log to the console using the `ConsoleAppender`.
 The simplest configuration we may have is using the `LogstashEncoder`, which comes with a pre-defined set of providers (https://github.com/logstash/logstash-logback-encoder#standard-fields):

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>